Gaussian Process Surrogate Models for Neural Networks: Background

 \section{Background}

-In \textbf{surrogate modeling}, we approximate a complex black-box function with a simpler surrogate model that is more amenable to interpretation.
-Surrogate models have many applications: In optimization, they are often used to approximate queries from expensive-to-evaluate functions~\parencite{snoekpracbayes,shahriari2016,xueamorfea}; in other applications, surrogate models have been used to gain insight into large physical systems, such as the global fluxes of energy and heat over the earth's surface~\parencite{campsvallsrankingdrivers}.
+In \textbf{surrogate modeling}, we approximate a complex function with a simpler surrogate model that emulates its input-output behavior.
+Surrogate models have many applications: In optimization, they are often used to approximate queries from expensive-to-evaluate functions~\parencite{snoekpracbayes,shahriari2016}; in other applications, surrogate models have been used to gain insight into large physical systems~\parencite{campsvallsrankingdrivers}.

-\textbf{Cognitive models} have been used by cognitive scientists since the 1950s to gain insight into another black box---the human mind~\parencite{newell1958elements}.
-Bayesian models of cognition, in particular, offer a way to describe the inductive biases of learning systems in the form of a prior distribution~\parencite{griffiths2010probabilistic}.
-As deep \glspl{nn} have become more prevalent in machine learning, researchers have started to use methodologies from cognitive science to interrogate otherwise opaque models~\parencite{ritter2017cognitive,geirhos2018imagenet,hawkins2020investigating}.
+\textbf{Cognitive models} have been used by cognitive scientists since the 1950s to gain insight into the human mind~\parencite{newell1958elements}.
+Bayesian models of cognition offer a way to describe the inductive biases of learning systems as a prior distribution~\parencite{griffiths2010probabilistic}.
+As deep \glspl{nn} have become more prevalent, researchers have used methodologies from cognitive science to interrogate opaque models~\parencite{ritter2017cognitive,geirhos2018imagenet,hawkins2020investigating}.
 The success of these efforts suggests that other methods from cognitive science---namely, cognitive modeling---may be applicable to machine learning systems.

 \textbf{Gaussian processes}~\parencite[GPs;][]{rasmussenbook} are probabilistic models that specify a distribution over functions.
-A \gls{gp} models any \emph{finite} set of $N$ observations as a multivariate Gaussian distribution on~$\mathbb{R}^D$, where the $n$th point is interpreted as the function value, $f(\mathbf{x}_n)$, at the input point $\mathbf{x}_n$. \Gls{gp}s are fully characterized by a mean function $m(\mathbf{x})$, usually taken to be degenerate as $m(\mathbf{x}) = \mathbf{0}, \forall \mathbf{x}$, and a positive-definite kernel function $k(\mathbf{x},\ \mathbf{x'})$ that gives the covariance between~$f(\mathbf{x})$ and~$f(\mathbf{x'})$ as a function of~$\mathbf{x}$ and~$\mathbf{x'}$.
+A \gls{gp} models any \emph{finite} set of $N$ observations as a multivariate Gaussian distribution on~$\mathbb{R}^N$, where the $n$th point is interpreted as the function value, $f(\mathbf{x}_n)$, at the input point $\mathbf{x}_n$. \Gls{gp}s are fully characterized by a mean function $m(\mathbf{x})$, usually taken to be degenerate as $m(\mathbf{x}) = \mathbf{0}, \forall \mathbf{x}$, and a positive-definite kernel function $k(\mathbf{x},\ \mathbf{x'})$ that gives the covariance between~$f(\mathbf{x})$ and~$f(\mathbf{x'})$ as a function of~$\mathbf{x}$ and~$\mathbf{x'}$.

 Formally, let $\mathbf{X}$ be a matrix of inputs and $\mathbf{y}$ be a vector of output responses.
 Due to the marginalization properties of the Gaussian distribution, the posterior predictive distribution of a \gls{gp} for a new input $\mathbf{x_{*}}$, conditioned on dataset~${\dataset = \{ \mathbf{X}, \mathbf{y}\}}$ and assuming centered Gaussian observation noise with variance $\sigma^2$, is Gaussian with closed-form expressions for the mean and variance: